dedalus-enterprise-architect/openshift-okd-data-gatherer/data_gatherer/reporting/README.md

 #### `--format` Override
 * Applies globally to all targeted report types for the invocation.
-* If a report does not support the requested format, it falls back to its first supported format and logs a notice (the run continues).
+* If a report does not support the requested format, it is skipped and a notice is logged (the run continues).
+No fallback format is generated.

 #### Examples
 Generate all reports for a single cluster into a custom directory in Excel: